Apply now to become a member of the EIT Governing Board

 The Board consists of 12 members appointed by the European Commission with a view to providing a balanced representation of members with experience in business, higher education, and research.

-The five new members of the Governing Board will be nominated by a European Commission Decision expected in the first half of 2018.
-In its appointments, the European Commission prioritises a balance between higher education, research, innovation and business environments across the EU as well as a gender and geographical balance, so as to ensure a fair representation of all areas of the EU.
+The new members of the Governing Board will be nominated by a European Commission Decision expected in the second half of 2018.
+In its appointments, the European Commission prioritises a balance between higher education, research, innovation and business environments across the EU as well as a gender and geographical balance to ensure a fair representation of all areas of the EU.

 More information on the selection process can be found HERE.